PE & Sports Premium

 · To monitor and support the teaching of competitive games through CPD

-· To monitor the involvement of boys, girls, SEN and PP children in competitions and clubs.
+· To monitor the involvement of boys, girls, SEN and PP in personal challenges

-· To promote the School Games Mark to parents and the local community at least once every two weeks.
+· To promote the School Games Mark to parents and the local community through the website, twitter and school newsletter

 · To adhere and inbed the use of the planning and assessment of PE using IPEP.